gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 - Working example repository on [creating source plugins](https://github.com/gatsbyjs/gatsby/tree/master/examples/creating-source-plugins) with the features in this guide implemented
 - Tutorial on [Creating a Pixabay Image Source Plugin](/tutorial/pixabay-source-plugin-tutorial/)
-- [`gatsby-node-helpers`](https://github.com/angeloashmore/gatsby-node-helpers), a community-made NPM package with helper functions to generate Node objects with required fields like IDs and the `contentDigest` MD5 hash.
+- [`gatsby-node-helpers`](https://github.com/angeloashmore/gatsby-node-helpers), a community-made npm package with helper functions to generate Node objects with required fields like IDs and the `contentDigest` MD5 hash.